Amazonian Guard

 The Amazonian Guard (also the "Amazons") was an unofficial name given to an all-female elite cadre of bodyguards officially known as the Revolutionary Nuns (الراهبات الثوريات, ar-rāhibāt ath-thawriyyāt), tasked with protecting Muammar Gaddafi, the leader of the Republic of Libya from 1969 to 2011.

 Formation

 The group was formed in the early 1980s, after Gaddafi's official resignation as Libyan head of state in favor of the title of Brotherly Leader and Guide of the Revolution.
 According to Joseph T. Stanik, Gaddafi employed a cadre of female bodyguards because he believed that an Arab gunman would have difficulty firing at women.
 However, it has also been submitted by other authors that Gaddafi's female bodyguards were, in reality, just an aspect of the dictator's well-known eccentric showmanship and his fondness for surrounding himself with young women.

 Gaddafi would usually travel with fifteen of his Amazonian Guards assigned to security or housekeeping.

 Training

-Candidates for the Amazonian Guard participated in firearms and martial arts training at a special academy, were required to take an oath of chastity, then were chosen by Gaddafi.
+Candidates for the Amazonian Guard participated in firearms and martial arts training at a special academy, were required to take an oath of chastity, and then were chosen by Gaddafi.